 RateView Doesn't Tell You What the Rates Should Be

 The purpose of DAT freight rates is to help you understand what carriers have been paid in a particular lane, either in the past week, month, quarter or full year, depending on your needs.
 RateView does NOT tell you what you should charge or what you should pay.
 You can decide for yourself whether your pricing should conform to the averages, or whether that is just a starting point.
-For example, if you provide special services or you work with high-value cargo, you might take the average rate for standard van trailers and add a certain percentage to compensate for the extra service.
+For example, if you provide special services, you work with high-value cargo, or there is an urgent need for your equipment type in a certain market, you might take the average rate as a baseline and add a certain percentage to cover the unique market conditions.

 A carrier might provide value-added services, such as team drivers or tarps, that call for a price increase.
 Or anyone might look at the 13-month lane rate history in RateView, and see that a particular rate rose at this time last year.
 If the seasonal trend holds, you can expect to pay — or receive — a higher rate this week than the average in RateView, which is based on the recent past.